anchtun1212/microservices-with-spring/README.md

-# Creating three microservices specific to Accounts, Loans and Cards by taking a Bank application as an example
+# Creating three microservices: Account, Loan and Card by taking a Bank application as an example